Molecular and Cell Biology and Genetics

 About the Program

-The interdisciplinary, research-oriented Molecular and Cell Biology and Genetics program offers both MS and PhD degrees.
-The program provides a broad education-training program for graduate students interested in biomedical problems that cross disciplinary boundaries and offers the opportunity for students to choose from approximately 60 faculty members in 10 different departments/centers to pursue their research interests.
+The interdisciplinary, research-oriented Molecular & Cell Biology & Genetics program offers both MS and PhD degrees.
+The program provides a broad education-training program for graduate students interested in biomedical problems that cross disciplinary boundaries.
+It offers the opportunity for students to choose from approximately 80 faculty members in 10 different departments/centers to pursue their research interests.
 Our curriculum and research activities are tailored to students’ needs and interests.
 Consequently, students can pursue a diverse variety of projects that range from the design and development of new therapeutic treatment strategies to the characterization of the molecular mechanisms that underlie various cellular processes and diseases.
 This intensive and research-oriented program provides students with opportunities to perform cutting-edge biomedical research employing multidisciplinary strategies.
-Upon completing these programs, students pursue careers in academic, governmental, or industrial settings.
+Upon completing these programs, students pursue careers in academic, governmental or industrial settings.

-In the MS program, the focus is on strengthening the student's grasp of molecular biology and biotechnology and on providing experience and knowledge of research methods available in this fast-expanding field.
+In the MS program, the focus is on strengthening the student's grasp of molecular biology and biotechnology and on providing experience and knowledge of the research methods available in this fast-expanding field.
 This program is designed to prepare students for competitive industry jobs and for acceptance into PhD programs.
 Our MS students take the same courses as our PhD students, while also gaining extensive biomedical research experience.
-Students who wish to continue their graduate training after the MS degree may apply to the PhD program, and their credits may be applied to the doctoral program.
+A minimum of two years of full-time study is required for a master's degree.
+Students who wish to continue their graduate training after MS degree completion may apply to the PhD program, and their credits may be applied to the doctoral program.
 In addition to the thesis-based MS program, Drexel offers a non-thesis degree program in which students can earn the degree without a research project by taking additional classes and writing a literature review paper.

 Additional Information

-For more information, visit the College of Medicine's Molecular and Cell Biology and Genetics program website.
+For more information, visit the College of Medicine's Molecular & Cell Biology & Genetics program website.

 Admission Requirements